-Diversification is something financial experts and advisors bring up constantly when evaluating retirement portfolios.
-Yet for many investors, it’s a term that is vague at best.
-You’re not alone if you don’t quite know what it means or understand why you should care about it.
-Among financial pros, the term can have several definitions and explanations, which complicates things even more.
+Diversification is something financial planners bring up constantly when evaluating retirement portfolios.
+Yet for many investors, the term is vague at best.
+If you don’t quite understand what it means or why you should care, you’re not alone.
+Even among financial professionals, diversification can have multiple definitions and suggest different strategies, which complicates things further.

 What it means to diversify

 Imagine you have an apple tree.
 This tree provides all your food.
 But if you harvest apples in the fall, what are you going to eat in the spring or summer?
 Planting some corn might be the answer.
-Buying a meat source that isn’t susceptible to the seasons is another way to ensure you have food, no matter what happens to the apples.
+Buying a meat source that isn’t susceptible to the seasons could also ensure you have food, no matter what happens to the apples.

 The same idea works for investing.
-If your retirement investments are heavily in U.S. stocks, including shares in large, small and medium-sized companies, it might also be a good idea to have some exposure to international markets.
-You might also buy bonds, or even commodity funds that track the price of gold, silver, copper or energy.
-This spreads out your assets; they’re diversely allocated, placing the aptly named end goal of “diversification” within your reach.
+If your retirement nest egg is heavily invested in U.S. stocks, it might also be a good idea to have some exposure to international markets.
+Maybe you’ll sprinkle in stocks of different-size companies, or “market caps.”
+You might also invest in “fixed income”—government and corporate bonds—or even commodity funds that hold gold, silver, copper or energy investments.
+By spreading out the kinds of assets you invest in—congratulations, you’re diversifying!

-The idea behind diversification is that, if one section of your portfolio struggles, the other parts may help protect or even grow your overall investment.
-This reduces the risk you take on, and helps ensure you can continue eating through all four seasons…so to speak.
+The idea behind diversification is that if one part of your portfolio struggles, the others may help protect or even grow your overall investment.
+This reduces the overall risk you take on, and helps ensure you can continue, well, eating through all four seasons.

 Cut through the confusion